-The information and the software discussed in this document are subject to change without notice and should not be considered commitments by Missler Software.
+The information and the software contained within this document are subject to change without prior warning and should not be construed as a commitment by Missler Software.

-The software discussed in this document is furnished under a license and may be used or copied only in accordance with the terms of this license.
+The software covered by this document is supplied under license, and may only be used and duplicated in compliance with the terms of this license.

-Version 6.14 Rev. 01
+Version 6.18 Rev.02